sinlger/easy-tools/src/tools/slugify-string/language/slugify-string.en.md

-# IT Tools - Slugify String User Guide
+# A Toolio - Slugify String User Guide

 ## 1. Introduction to the Tool